leapmotion/leapjs-plugins/README.md

 Contributing
 ===============

+ - See README_DOCS for building the documentation (its one command!).
  - Make a fork, name your branch, add your plugin or fix.
  - Add your name, email, and github account to the CONTRIBUTORS.txt list, thereby agreeing to the terms and conditions of the Contributor License Agreement.
  - Open a Pull Request.
 If your information is not in the CONTRIBUTORS file, your pull request will not be reviewed.